 I’ve listed all the sources for everything at the end of the post.

-If there’s something you have a question about that I missed, just let me know in the comments.
+If there’s something you have a question about that I missed, or about our painted floor ideas, just let me know in the comments.

 If you stand on that wall and look back toward the door, you’ll see the new dressing area.